adecchi/pokemon_api_translator/README.md

 - Easy CD/CI

 ### Pending Improvements
-- Improve/Add rate limit, exponential backoff and retries with the external APIs.
+- Improve rate limit, exponential backoff and retries with the external APIs.
-- Improve LRU Cache.
+- Improve LRU Cache and Ingress Cache.
 - Improve Exception Handling.
 - Improve liveness and readiness probes.
 - Create automation script to deploy all the requirements and application.
 - Improve test cases.